Skip to main content

 Meet the following prerequisites, depending on the preferred interface:

-Make sure that you (if you are not your tenant’s owner) are in a group that has the admin role within your tenant; for example, the default admins group.
+2. Make sure you are in a group that has the admin role within your tenant or project; for example, the default admins group.
 You can check this in the Administration → IAM section of the web console.

 Create a cluster